Our top golfing tips for keeping warm this winter

-This is not always easy when you are out in the on course in the coldest winter months.
+This is not always easy when you are out on the course in the coldest winter months.

-Here are our five techniques that you can use during your next trip to the golf course, keep the cold out and your swing as hot.
+Here are our five techniques that you can use during your next trip to the golf course to keep the cold out and your swing hot.

 Layer up – the smart way.

 Instead of going for thicker materials, invest in some thinner clothing that can be layered.
-Multiple thin layers trap heat and keep it against your skin for looser muscles, keeping you relaxed and comfortable during those blustery winter rounds.
+Multiple thin layers trap heat and and help your muscles remain looser, which in turns help to keep you relaxed and comfortable during those blustery winter rounds.

 Finding thin and flexible gloves that allow your hands to fit well around the club is vital for maintaining warmth while keeping the swing fluid and fundamentally sound.
 Try out gloves before picking the perfect pair.

-Cleats that are a little wider and longer is another great way to anchor yourself into the cold turf during your backswing.
-Losing your footing during the swing is an easy way to hinder your day on the links.
+Cleats that are a little wider and longer are another great way to anchor yourself into the cold turf during your backswing.
+Losing your footing during the swing is an easy way to hinder your day on the course.

 The best way to combat those concerns is by making sure that your footwear is ready for the challenge of colder weather by extending the berth of their grip into the soil.
 If you need some advice, our Golf Pro – Mark, is on hand to help you.

-When you play in cold weather you need to reach the 1st tee comfortable and ready to play.
+When you play in cold weather, you need to arrive at the 1st tee comfortable and ready to play.
 Being too cold will slow your swing speed.

 Don’t forget – if you’re a member here at Tewkesbury Park you receive 20% off treatments in our spa.
 Why not book a facial after your round to nourish your skin and rehydrate ready for your next game, or a shoulder massage to sooth tired muscles.

 By Jordan Fuller